-Education in the Santa Monica Malibu Unified School District may be reimagined in a few years after a decision to implement secondary Inquiry-Based Learning (IBL) pathways for students in the district.
+Education in the Santa Monica Malibu Unified School District may soon be reimagined after a decision to implement secondary Inquiry-Based Learning (IBL) pathways for students in the district.
 Although the curriculum’s form is still opaque, the Board and public speakers at the March 15 board meeting were enthusiastic about implementation, eyed for a Fall 2019 date.

 “It feels like we’re taking a big step, but in 20 years, this is going to be what everyone does, how people learn,” Boardmember Craig Foster said after the presentation.